fmi-faim/prefect-faim-hcs/src/prefect_faim_hcs/flows/molecular_devices_to_ome_zarr_3d.md

 `{plate_name}/{row}/{col}/0/.zattrs`:
 * `acquisition_metadata`: A dictionary with key `channels`.
     * `channels`: A list of dicitionaries for each acquired channel, with the following keys:
-        * `channel-name`: Name of the channel during acquistion
+        * `channel-name`: Name of the channel during acquisition
         * `display-color`: RGB hex-code of the display color
         * `exposure-time`
         * `exposure-time-unit`